 Nothing is worse than having to struggle with a difficult controller.
 Issues from drifting joysticks to controller size, and even syncing your PS4 controller can be frustrating to deal with.
 Luckily, there are controllers on the market to match anyone’s gaming style.
 No matter your budget or preferred genre, you can find a gamepad that fits your needs and tips for saving battery life.

 Included with the PlayStation 4 regardless of which bundle you choose to purchase, the DualShock 4 is one of the best controllers Sony has ever made.
 Its face buttons are large enough to accommodate nearly any hand size, its triggers are actual triggers, rather than the weirdly-shaped buttons of the DualShock 3, and its analog sticks have a more thumb-friendly shape.
 The DualShock 4 is more than just an updated DualShock 3, however, as it packs in a neat touchpad, has a great speaker for certain game noises, and has a share button to quickly capture your best moments.
-Its design is so great, in fact, that it appears Sony will even be using an almost identical one for the PlayStation 5 in 2020.
+Its design is so great, in fact, that Sony will even be using a very similar one for the PlayStation 5.

 Lilyhood wired controller

-If your PlayStation 4 is located in a relatively small space and you’re just a few feet away from it during play sessions, you may want to invest in a wired controller to save yourself time spent charging the DualShock 4’s battery.features a 6.5-foot cable, which should give you plenty of slack, and it includes the same motion control and touch support of the standard DualShock 4.
+If your PlayStation 4 is located in a relatively small space and you’re just a few feet away from it during play sessions, you may want to invest in a wired controller to save yourself time spent charging the DualShock 4’s battery.
+Lilyhood’s controller features a 6.5-foot cable, which should give you plenty of slack, and it includes the same motion control and touch support of the standard DualShock 4.

 For the lower $26 price, you’ll miss out on the speaker and audio jack functions found in more expensive controllers, but Lilyhood’s wired controller is also compatible with PlayStation 3, PC, and Android, and it includes textured grips to ensure your hands don’t slip during particularly stressful or long playing sessions.
 The analog sticks include similar nubs around the outside, and their deeper indentation bears more of a resemblance to the Xbox One’s controller than the DualShock 4.